joebumbulis/Take_Home_Clearhead/README.md

   );
   ```

-* Discovered after importing all of css into variation.js, that the code no longer works in the console of Vitamix.com
+- [x ] Discovered after importing all of css into variation.js, that the code no longer works in the console of Vitamix.com
   * Clicked through elements in the console, found that the modal I created was present.
   * deleted the `".hidden"` class from the modal and it appeared.
   * Tried deleted and cleaning up functions in my code, but this did not work for making the modal appear.